2C-T-28

-2C-T-28, also known as 4-(3-fluoropropylthio)-2,5-dimethoxyphenethylamine, is a psychedelic drug related to 2C-T-7 and 2C-T-21.
+2C-T-28, also known as 4-(3-fluoropropylthio)-2,5-dimethoxyphenethylamine or as 2C-T-FP, is a psychedelic drug related to 2C-T-7 and 2C-T-21.
 It was named by Alexander Shulgin but was never made or tested by him, and was instead first synthesised by Daniel Trachsel some years later.
 It has a binding affinity of 75 nM at 5-HT_{2A} and 28 nM at 5-HT_{2C}.
 It is reportedly a potent psychedelic drug with an active dose in the 8–20 mg range, and a duration of action of 8–10 hours, with prominent visual effects.
 2C-T-28 is the 3-fluoropropyl instead of 2-fluoroethyl chain-lengthened homologue of 2C-T-21 and has very similar properties, although unlike 2C-T-21 it will not form toxic fluoroacetate as a metabolite.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.